 Grapes

-It is impossible to write an article about wine holidays without at least mentioning grapes.
+Writing an article about wine holidays without at least mentioning grapes is impossible.
 Austria uses 35 different grapes in their wine production.
-There are 3 official wine classifications: Qualitätswein, Prädikatswein, and Landwein.
-Not surprisingly, the grape Grüner Veltliner stands for about 1/3 of the total crop.
+There are three official wine classifications: Qualitätswein, Prädikatswein, and Landwein.
+Not surprisingly, the grape Grüner Veltliner represents about 1/3 of the total crop.
 Other white wine grapes grown in Austria are Riesling, Pinot Blanc, Chardonnay, Muskateller, Traminer, Pinot Noir, Merlot, Cabernet Sauvignon, and Syrah.
 The most popular red grapes are Zweigelt and Blaufränkisch.
-Furthermore, the soil contributes greatly to the variation of the taste and intensity of the grapes.
-This gives wine from different regions their distinctive characteristics.
-Another important factor is the climate.
-Austria has a cool climate which also is quite significant for the character of the wine.